 The Aurora gas station was also featured in this movie and it’s located very close to the Furka Pass.
 This is where Bond takes Masterson to call for help after he sabotaged her car’s tires.
 Additionally, shots of the Pilatus Aircraft Factory in Stans, Switzerland were used for the exterior of Goldfinger’s Auric Enterprises building.
 It only appears briefly in the film, and all the shots of James Bond inside were filmed at the UK studio

 Where Did Sean Connery Live In Switzerland?

-During the filming of Goldfinger in 1964, Sean Connery stayed in the hotel Bergidyll in Andermatt.
-The famous actor isn’t the only one who stayed at this hotel – the entire film crew also stayed here during the filming.
+During the filming of Goldfinger in 1964, Sean Connery stayed in the Hotel Bergidyll in Andermatt.
+The famous actor isn’t the only one who stayed at this hotel – the entire film crew also stayed there during the filming.
 And there are photos on display at the hotel that prove this!